sqwxl/harfang/README.md

 # Harfang

-A news aggregation and web content rating and discussion site with a focus on simplicity and accessibility.\
+A social media posting and discussion site with a focus on simplicity and accessibility.\
 Inspired by Hacker News and Reddit.\
-Built with Django, HTMX, Alpine.js, Tailwind CSS
+Built with Django, HTMX, Hyperscript & Tailwind CSS

 </div>